zhudavi2/SP2-HDM/README.txt

 Human Development Modification (HDM) V10.4

 Human development changes:
+- (V10.5) LE, MYS, and EYS, as well as the numerical value of the world's average HDI, are now displayed in the country info window directly.
 - (V1) If a country takes over part of another country, and the two countries have different LE, MYS, and/or EYS values, then the enlarged country's LE, MYS, and/or EYS will be affected according to the now-smaller country's LE, MYS, and/or EYS.
 - Human development, or human development index (HDI), is now dependent on 4 stats: Life expectancy (in years; LE), mean years of schooling (MYS), expected years of schooling (EYS), and GNI per capita.
 This is to match the United Nations Development Programme's method of calculating human development, but with a $60,000 maximum GNI per capita for the mod's purposes.
 Also for the mod's purposes, GDP and GNI are treated as the same thing.
 - LE, MYS, and EYS increase and decrease depending on your country's stability and budgetary spending.